Missing Puzzle Pieces in the Performance Landscape of the Quantum Approximate Optimization Algorithm: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the performance of tree QAOA for the MaxCut and MIS problems by unifying them as Ising models.
-For the MIS problem in particular, this was the first time such an analysis was explicitly performed, up to our knowledge.
-Our main results are the approximation ratios achieved by QAOA in the limit $N\rightarrow \infty$ shown in Fig.~\ref{fig:fixed_h_performance} for many different graph regularities.
-We obtained those by improving on the evaluation of the recursive formulas that describe the contraction sequence from outer `leaf' to `root' in the trees that form the typical (distance-$p$) subgraphs of large random regular graphs [see Appendix~\ref{sec:tree_calc} for the full calculation].
-We combine these QAOA results with state-of-the-art upper bounds on optimality for the respective problems [see Tab.~\ref{tb:UBs}].
-For MaxCut we obtained those bounds by using the variational method described in Ref.~\cite{CojaOghlan2020}.
-This resulted in better approximation ratios than the Goemans-Williamson guarantee already at QAOA depth $p=4$.
-For MIS, upper bounds on the independence ratio have been established in Ref.~\cite{McKay1987,Balogh2017}.
-For this problem, QAOA at any depth $p\geq 1$ outperforms the lower bound of the greedy algorithm.
+In this work, we have provided a comprehensive analysis of the performance landscape of tree QAOA for the MaxCut and MIS problems on random $d$-regular graph by unifying them as Ising models.
+Our approach extends the recursive formula technique introduced in Ref.~\cite{Basso2021} to handle Ising models with a local field, allowing us to evaluate the QAOA performance for both problems for large but finite graph degrees up to $d=100$.
+We combined these results with state-of-the-art upper bounds on optimality which led to our main result: the MaxCut and MIS approximation ratios achieved by QAOA in the limit $N\rightarrow \infty$ shown in Fig.~\ref{fig:fixed_h_performance} for many different graph degrees $d$.

+Our analysis demonstrates that QAOA outperforms the Goemans-Williamson (GW) guarantee at much shallower depths than previously assumed.
+Specifically, we show that asymptotic tree QAOA can surpass GW for MaxCut when $p \geq 4$ in the large graph limit ($N\rightarrow \infty$), rather than requiring a depth of $p \geq 11$~\cite{Wurtz2021}.

+For the MIS problem, QAOA at any depth $p\geq 1$ outperforms the lower bound of the greedy algorithm.
 However, QAOA is far from outperforming the best classical local polynomial-time algorithm for this problem~\cite{Marino2020}.
-For higher regularity, the performance of QAOA with fixed $p$ is bounded away from optimality for the MIS problem due to the presence of OGP~\cite{Farhi2020a,Farhi2020}.
+For higher degree, the performance of QAOA with fixed $p$ is bounded away from optimality for the MIS problem due to the presence of OGP~\cite{Farhi2020a,Farhi2020}.
 The increased hardness of the MIS problem with increasing $d$ is clearly manifested by the decrease of approximation ratios achieved by tree QAOA [see Fig.~\ref{fig:fixed_h_performance}].
-This behavior is opposite for MaxCut, in this case QAOA achieves better approximation ratios with increasing $d$, and is believed not to exhibit an OGP.
+This behavior is opposite for MaxCut which is believed not to exhibit an OGP.
+In this case the QAOA approximation ratios are indeed not vanishing with increasing $d$.